openaustralia/theyvoteforyou/README.md

 ### Deployment

 The code is deployed using Capistrano.
-To deploy to staging (the only stage currently configured) run:
+To deploy to production run:

-    bundle exec cap test deploy
+    bundle exec cap production deploy

 You'll need a local copy of `config/newrelic.yml` that includes your licence key to be able to record deployments to New Relic.